ramyasriyalanati/google-oauth/README.md

 # google-oauth-angular
-Example of integrating google oauth in an angular app
+Example of integrating google oauth in an angular app (part of Waitimes)